-Suboxone is a FDA-approved medication that is used to help treat people in Alabama who are addicted to heroin, fentanyl, or any other opiate substance.
-Suboxone is a combination of buprenorphine and naloxone: a partial opioid agonist that relieves withdrawal symptoms and cravings without producing the same high, and a opioid agonist that causes withdrawal symptoms if Suboxone is injected directly into the bloodstream.
-This medically assisted treatment (MAT) option is solely accessible through Suboxone doctors in Alabama who have completed addiction requirements to prescribe Suboxone to those seeking opioid addiction treatment.
-To prevent abuse, Suboxone doctors may ask that patients visit their office to take their doses at the beginning.
+Suboxone is a FDA-approved medication that is used to help treat those in Alabama who are addicted to opiates, whether pharmaceutical, illicitly-made, natural, or synthetic opiates.
+Suboxone is a combination of buprenorphine - a partial opioid agonist that reduces withdrawal symptoms and cravings without producing the same high - and naloxone - an opioid agonist that causes withdrawal symptoms if Suboxone is injected directly into the bloodstream.
+This medically assisted treatment (MAT) option is uniquely available through a doctor licensed to prescribe Subxone in Alabama who are specially qualified to prescribe Suboxone to those seeking opioid addiction treatment.
+To minimize the likelihood of abuse, Suboxone doctors may demand that patients visit their office to take their doses at the beginning.

-Before the year 2000, Methadone was the most widely accepted pharmaceutical treatment used for opioid addiction management, however, it could only be prescribed via a methadone clinic.
-This limited access to MAT for opiate addiction.
-The Drug Addiction Treatment Act of 2000 opened the door for individual physicians to be able to apply for a waiver, opening the door for individual practitioners to prescribe Suboxone. to note that there are still strict regulations for these doctors that limit treatment.
-This includes the number of patients they are able to treat for addiction to painkillers and other opiates.
+Methadone was previously the most frequently used pharmaceutical treatment used for the treatment of opioid addictions, however, it could only be prescribed via a clinic licensed for methadone treatment.
+These limitations made it difficult to access medication managed treatment for opioid addicts.
+The Drug Addiction Treatment Act of 2000 made it possible for individual physicians to be able to apply for a waiver, opening the door for individual practitioners to prescribe Suboxone. to note that there are still strict regulations these doctors must follow that limit treatment.
+This includes how many patients they are able to treat for opioid addiction.

 Choosing a Alabama Suboxone Doctor